Non-autonomous iteration of polynomials in the complex plane: Introduction

 \section{Introduction}

 Behavior of iterates $p^n:=p^{\circ n}$ of a polynomial $p: \mathbb{C} \longrightarrow \mathbb{C}$ has been intensely studied since the nineteenth century.
 For an introduction to the subject see e.g. \cite{CGbook}.
 Much more recent (and much less advanced) is the study of sequences of maps of the type $p_n\circ...\circ p_1$ where each $p_n$, $n\in\{1,2,...\},$ is a polynomial, but not necessarily the same one.
 Under the name of "generalized iteration", the works \cite{BB03} and \cite{B97} deal with such sequences when the coefficients of underlying polynomials satisfy some conditions (see Subsection \ref{subsection: KW} for more details).
-For a recent study of the subject see \cite{LZ}.
+For a recent study of iteration of quadratic polynomials with random coefficients see \cite{LZ} and \cite{LZ24}.

 In this article we extend the dynamical study to sequences of polynomials without necessarily assuming anything about their coefficients.
-Instead, we work with sequences of polynomials exhibiting certain asymptotic behavior.
-Our class includes not only the family $\mathcal{B}$ studied in \cite{BB03} and \cite{B97}, but also sequences of polynomials associated with a (fixed) compact polynomially convex set in the complex plane that have been widely studied in complex approximation and interpolation theory, often in connection with logarithmic potential theory (\cite{Walsh}, \cite{BBCL}, \cite{CSZ4}, \cite{BE}), namely sequences satisfying the Kalm\'ar-Walsh condition.
+Instead, we work with sequences of polynomials exhibiting certain asymptotic behavior, called guided sequences.
+Our class includes not only the family $\mathcal{B}$ studied in \cite{BB03} and \cite{B97}, but also important sequences of polynomials associated with a (fixed) compact polynomially convex set in the complex plane, namely sequences satisfying the Kalm\'ar-Walsh condition.
+Such sequences have been widely studied in complex approximation and interpolation theory, often in connection with logarithmic potential theory (\cite{Walsh}, \cite{BBCL}, \cite{CSZ4}, \cite{BE}).
 For examples see Subsection~~\ref{subsection: KW}.

 \begin{mainex} Recall that the classical Chebyshev polynomials satisfy $T_{d_1}\circ T_{d_2} =T_{d_2}\circ T_{d_1}=T_{d_1d_2}$.
 All zeros of $T_d$ belong to the segment $[-1,1]$.
 The polynomial $t_d=\frac{1}{2^{d-1}}T_d$ is the monic polynomial with minimal uniform norm (the minimal polynomial) of degree $d$ on $[-1,1]$,~~so and